 Yes!
-You can still legally travel to Cuba, but there are certain qualifications your trip must meet.
+You can still legally travel to Cuba — even with the recent changes to U.S. travel laws.
+However, the fact that your trip must meet certain qualifications has not changed.
 Understanding these rules or qualifications is generally where the confusion comes in.
 Going to Cuba isn’t like taking a last minute trip to San Diego or Las Vegas—you can’t just book a plane ticket and be on your way.
 To legally travel to Cuba, you’re going to need to plan your trip in advance, and ensure that you have a full travel itinerary throughout the duration of your stay.

-Understand that the purpose of the restrictions isn’t to keep American citizens from visiting family in Cuba, learning about the country up close, or engaging in meaningful cultural exchanges.
-Per the official press release of the U.S. Department of the Treasury:
+Understand that the purpose of the restrictions isn’t to keep American citizens from visiting family in Cuba, learning about the country up-close, or engaging in meaningful cultural exchanges.
+Here’s what Cuba’s travel restrictions really amounts to if you’re an American citizen:

 What travel options do I have for legally visiting Cuba?

 Currently, a U.S. citizen can legally travel to Cuba under a “general license” from one of twelve (12) categories, as outlined on page two (2) of the document “U.S. Department of the Treasury Office of Foreign Assets Control Frequently Asked Questions Related to Cuba”: